Hip Arthritis & Joint Pain Treatment

 Arthritis is a condition that causes pain, stiffness and swelling in the joints, which can include the hips.
 Hip arthritis is most often found in older individuals, although it sometimes develops in younger adults and even children.
 Arthritis may occur due to a gradual wearing down of the cartilage that protects the bones of the joint, or from overuse or injury to the hip joint.

 Over time, hip joints affected by arthritis may become severely damaged.
 Hip arthritis is typically characterized by pain, tenderness and swelling, and may result in loss of movement in the hip joints.
+Contact Dr. Jones at the Rockville Centre Pain Management and Rehabilitation by calling (516) 766-0393 or contact us online to request your pain management consultation.

-Types of Hip Arthritis
+the Types of Hip Arthritis

 In most cases, arthritis of the hip is a result of osteoarthritis, a degenerative condition that causes cartilage to become progressively weaker due to the aging process.
 Hip arthritis may also be inflammatory, which occurs when the immune system becomes overactive and begins to attack healthy tissue.
 Inflammatory hip arthritis can occur in patients of any age.